MaddieK19/comp230-pre-production/README.md

 (Need to reseach falconery more)

-##Is there a market?
+## Is there a market?
 Who is the target audience?
 * Market as a companion AI system
 * Should be adaptable to different animals
 * Don't think a falcon has been used as a companion before

-##What are the unique selling points?
+## What are the unique selling points?
-*
+* Birds aren't commonly used in games beyond being in the background

-##Is the scope appropriate for the product development time-frame?
+## Is the scope appropriate for the product development time-frame?
 * Depends on how many features